rlalik/TypeWriter/README.md

 C interface
 -----------

 There are wrapper function allowing to use Library with C code (e.g. MLT), here is set of wrapping function.
-See demo.c for an example.
+See examples/demo.c for an example.
 ```C
 typedef struct CTypeWriter TypeWriter;